-- the current data directory, delete all files and subdirectories under the data directory. - a new directory, create the directory on which you want to restore the backed up database cluster.
+If you want to restore to a new, empty directory, create the directory on which you want to restore the backed up database cluster.
 Ensure the data directory can be written to by the BART user account or by the user account specified by the remote_host configuration parameter, or by the --remote-host option of the RESTORE subcommand (if these are to be used).

 Step 4: Perform the same process for tablespaces as described in Step 3.
 The tablespace_path parameter in the BART configuration file must contain the tablespace directory paths to which the tablespace data files are to be restored.
-See the Configuration section of the EDB Postgres Backup and Recovery Installation and Upgrade Guide for more information.
+See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for more information about this parameter.